-http://www.epson.com/webreg

-Registering also lets you receive special updates on new accessories, products, and services.
+You can register using the included CD, or you can register online at www.epson.com/webreg.
+Registering also lets you receive special updates on new accessories, products, and service.

 Unpacking the Projector

 After unpacking the projector, make sure you have all these items: